ska-telescope/ska-ser-infra-machinery/README.md

 Follow this [link](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) to create the Gitlab User token with the **API scope**.
 If this variable is empty, the Makefile targets will not run for security reasons.

+### Secrets management

+Currently we are refactoring the playbooks in ska-ser-ansible-collections to only use variables defined within the playbook's default variables and ansible group_vars/host_vars.
+Also, for increased security and easability of use, we've introduced new mechanisms to use secret variables in ansible.
+The particular provider to use, is set by the variable `ANSIBLE_SECRETS_PROVIDER`.

+* **legacy** (default) - Converts variables in PrivateRules.mak to an yaml file (in `ANSIBLE_SECRETS_PATH`) and adds it as extra vars to ansible-playbook calls.
+The variables will be under the "umbrella" value of "secrets".
+* plain-text - Adds as extra vars to ansible-playbook calls the file specified by `ANSIBLE_SECRETS_PATH`.
+The variables are expected to be under the "umbrella" value of "secrets".
+* ansible-vault - Adds as extra vars to ansible-playbook calls the file specified by `ANSIBLE_SECRETS_PATH`, protected by the password specified by `ANSIBLE_SECRETS_PASSWORD`.
+Ansible will decrypt the secrets file at the time of usage, so that it is not exposed.
+The variables are expected to be under the "umbrella" value of "secrets".

+This also allows us to define variables based on the **secrets** variable and **environment variables**.
+For that, on any ansible variables file, do:

+`some_variable: "{{ lookup('ansible.builtin.env', 'SOME_VARIABLE', default=secrets['some_variable']) | mandatory }}"`

+Wether we define `SOME_VARIABLE` as an environment variable, or `SOME_VARIABLE=value` in PrivateRules.mak, we can pass secrets without declare them in any Makefile.
+Using the **mandatory** filter, also makes Ansible throw an error if it is not defined.

 ### Other important variables

 For Terraform the following specifics variables for the Gitlab's backend are already set in the Makefile: